eaoui/semantta/README.md

 # Semantta

 A web‑based, RDF‑native platform for managing linked data based on OWL/RDF ontologies.
-Semantta is domain‑independent and can host data from any domain.

 ## Architecture

 Semantta is built around a three‑layer architecture: